initpy/go-book/maps.rst

     numbers["ten"] = 10
     numbers["trois"] = 3 //trois is "three" in french.
 I know that you know.
     //...
-    fmt.Println("Trois is the french word for the number: ", numbers[3])
+    fmt.Println("Trois is the french word for the number: ", numbers[trois])
     // Trois is the french word for the number: 3.
 Also a good time.

 We now have the idea: it's like a table with two columns: in the left column we